pirutivi/pirutivi/README.md

 # 💫 About Me:
- Undergraduate Software Engineering student at Informatics<br> Institute of Technology, with strong background in Software<br> development, innovative problem-solving, adaptability to new<br> technology, and strong teamwork skills.
-I am looking forward to<br> apply my software development talents to practical problems.
-An<br> independent thinker who is willing to learn new things and<br> experiences though IT professionals
+ Undergraduate Software Engineering student at Informatics Institute of Technology , with strong background in Software development, innovative problem-solving , adaptability to new technology , and strong teamwork skills.
+I am looking forward to apply my software development talents to practical problems.
+An independent thinker who is willing to learn new things and experiences though IT professionals

 ## 🌐 Socials: